 To reiterate, as excerpted from Legal Research in California, 5th ed., KFC74 .H36 2004

 "the people of California may directly add, repeal, or amend provisions of the California Constitution or statutes," through ballot propositions.
 The ballot propositions "are proposed either by the Legislature or by citizens."
 "Propositions directly from the people are proposed by petitions circulated for the [required] number of voter signatures.
 Propositions from the Legislature are adopted like other legislative measures."
 Propositions "propose either bond measures, constitutional amendments, or statutes that change existing statutes previously approved by initiative."
 Referenda are "propositions that allow the people to approve or reject legislative enactments."
 Initiatives are "propositions that propose legislative or constitutional changes." pg.
 163.

-Three informational Fact Sheets: (1) What is Initiative and Referendum, (2) The History of Initiative and Referendum in the United States, and (3) Which States Have the Initiative and Referendum Process? are available through the Initiative and Referendum Institute, a non-profit educational organization that provides explanation of the initiative and referendum.
+Three informational fact sheets (1) What Are Ballot Propositions, Initiatives, and Referendums; (2) The History of Initiative and Referendum in the United States, and (3) State by State List of Initiative and Referendum Provisions are available through the Initiative and Referendum Institute, a non-profit educational organization that provides explanation of the initiative and referendum.
 The web site, hosted by the University of Southern California has California specific information on the initiative, popular referendum and legislative referendum.